 Once the County Court judgment (CCJ) has been set aside you can ask the credit agencies to update your credit record accordingly.

-For a free assessment, we can put you in touch by completing the form below, and if your case has merit they will also run through the charges ahead of you committing to their service:
+For a free assessment by Mason bullock solicitors, simply complete the form below, they will get in touch and also run through the charges ahead of you committing to their service: